CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Medium Injury

--2 dice to all dice checks and must be treated relatively soon otherwise further penalties may apply such as infection.
+-2d to STR/RFX/INT governed Dice Pools.
+Must be treated relatively soon otherwise further penalties may apply such as infection.

 ### Disarm